EPA-approved 3m Lead Check Swabs & D-Lead lead paint test kits

 3M Lead Checks Swabs and D-Lead lead paint tests kits are the two main EPA-recognized testing methods allowing contractors and homeowners to comply with the RRP rule, and help in ensuring the safety of your family.

-With their ease-of-use and low cost, Check4Lead has helped homeowners and contractors for years.
+With their ease-of-use and low cost, Check4Lead has helped homeowners and contractors detect the presence of lead in paint, almost instantly, for years.

 Can these products test kids' toys?